 The month comes with several highlights.
-Top of the list is the Malaga Jazz Festival, celebrating its 36th anniversary this year with some big-name concerts.
+Top of the list is the Malaga Jazz Festival, celebrating its 37th anniversary this year with some big-name concerts.
 There’s also some great dance and art plus the usual monthly markets.

 Start the month with a day off!

-Tuesday 1 November – is a public holiday so businesses and banks will be closed.
+Wednesday 1 November – is a public holiday so businesses and banks will be closed.
 Most shops, bars, cafés and restaurants will, however, be open for business as usual.

-Heads-up for December – Tuesday 6 December and Thursday 8 December are both public holidays.
+Heads-up for December – Wednesday 6 December and Friday 8 December are both public holidays.